danja/chatterbox/notes.md

 Ok, implemented.
 I believe that's working correctly.

+The push switch logic isn't perfect and nasal has a looping sound to it.
+But mostly good, so a version uptick :)

+*version chatterbox_1.0.18*

 Perhaps add sub-octave? - waveform and/or filters?

-The push switch logic isn't perfect and nasal has a looping sound to it.
-But mostly good :)

 If larynx wave isn't in use, maybe use P1 to vary sine/saw mix?